snowballstem/pystemmer/README.rst

     curl -s http://snowball.tartarus.org/dist/libstemmer_c.tgz | tar xzf -

-The above step is unncessary if you've downloaded a source distribution of PyStemmer (i.e.: a .tar.gz or .zip file).
+The above step is unnecessary if you've downloaded a source distribution of PyStemmer (i.e.: a .tar.gz or .zip file).

 PyStemmer uses distutils, so all that is necessary to build and install